 The Mathews family presence at the dealership grew in the coming years as the world of Harley-Davidson really took off and began to thrive.
 Harold & Eva's granddaughter, Melissa, was becoming more involved along with their daughter-in-law, Cara.
 By 2004, Melinda, the third out of four grandchildren, left her manager position at In-N-Out to support the family business.
 Malorie, the fourth granddaughter, also spent several years at the dealership as she built her clientele as a hair stylist.
 When it came to riding with customers, Melanie, the oldest granddaughter, enjoyed accompanying Cara from time to time.
 By 2006 the first of nine great-grandchildren were born.
 Everyday life at the dealership, where four generations were often present, had become normal.

-Fast forward to January of 2022!
-It's been nine years since Eva passed away.
+Fast forward to 2023!
+It's been ten years since Eva passed away.
 Sam is retired and Cara isn't quite ready to!
 Melissa, who started sweeping the floors at the age of eight, and has been on payroll since she was twelve, is responsible for the day to day operations!
 Melinda runs the service department and also helps Melissa in the showroom.
-The oldest great-grandchild is sixteen and the youngest is two years old.
-It's not uncommon to see them dumping the trash and sweeping the floors when they aren't in school.
+The oldest great-grandchild is seventeen and the youngest is two years old.
+It's not uncommon to see the great grandkids dumping the trash and sweeping the floors when they aren't in school.
 We have valued employees - some of whom have been with us since the mid-1990's.
 Today we celebrate YOU, our customers & extended family.
-Without you, the 69 years of the Mathews Harley-Davidson Legacy wouldn't be possible.
+Without you, 70 years of the Mathews Harley-Davidson Legacy wouldn't be possible.